rails/rails/guides/source/form_helpers.md

 and are an instance of [`ActionView::Helpers::FormBuilder`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html).
 This class can be extended to add custom helpers for your application.

-For example, if you always want to display a `text_field` along with a `label`, you could add the following helper method to `application_helper.rb`:
+For example, if you want to display a `text_field` along with a `label` across your applciation, you could add the following helper method to `application_helper.rb`:

 ```ruby
 module ApplicationHelper